Btsan/generate_tictactoe/example/README.md

 ### Tools

-Models were implemented with [Keras](keras.io), the deep learning framework for Python.
+Models were implemented with [Keras](keras.io), a deep learning framework for Python.